 Tom Richeson is an Associate Professor of Music and jazz studies coordinator at the University of Arkansas at Little Rock, where he has taught more than twenty courses (currently Improvisation, History of Jazz, History of Rock, and Introduction to Music).
-He has two degrees in music performance from the University of Tennessee where he studied with Jerry Coker and Bill Scarlett.
-He has performed throughout North America, Western Europe, the Caribbean, the Middle East, and in Mexico.
-As a trumpeter he toured with many pop stars, most notably, The Jacksons, Diana Ross, The OʼJays, The Temptations, Lou Rawls, Charlie Spivak, The Tommy Dorsey Orchestra, and many others.
-In addition, he performed with Frank Sinatra, Charles Thomas, Art Porter Sr. and Jr., Pharoah Sanders, Bill Scarlett, Jerry and Patty Coker, and the Knoxville and Arkansas Symphony Orchestras.
+He has two degrees from the University of Tennessee, where he studied with Jerry Coker and Bill Scarlett.
+He’s performed throughout North America, Western Europe, the Caribbean, and in the Middle East and Mexico.
+As a trumpeter he toured with many pop stars, most notably, The Jacksons, Diana Ross, Lou Rawls, The O’Jays.
+He has also performed with Pharoah Sanders, Stan Samole, Frank Sinatra, Charles Thomas, Art Porter Sr. and Jr., and the Tommy Dorsey Orchestra.
+He’s also played in the Knoxville and Arkansas Symphony Orchestras.
 In 1969, while a senior in high school, he was the first guest student instrumentalist to ever appear with one of the established Air Force instrumental solo groups when he was featured with the United States Air Force Band in Washington, D.C.
 He is a member of the Arkansas Jazz Hall of Fame, and was awarded a National Endowment for the Arts Jazz Fellowship in 1986.
-The resulting live concert video, Tom Richeson Sextet, Live at Trimble Studio, featured Tom’s compositions and was aired on public television stations in Arkansas, Colorado, Tennessee, and in Kuwait.
-In the 1980s he founded and directed the Little Rock Jazz Machine, a jazz big band in the swing style, and produced two albums, The Little Rock Jazz Machine and UALR Salsa Picante, Goose Bumps (1986), and The Little Rock Jazz Machine and UALR Trojazz, Live at the After Thought (1987).
-Tom also plays a MIDI (musical instrument digital interface) wind controller and has been featured on this instrument in jazz–fusion and contemporary worship bands with Proclaim!
+In the 1980s he founded, directed, and produced two albums for The Little Rock Jazz Machine, a jazz big band.
+He also plays a MIDI (musical instrument digital interface) wind controller, playing in jazz–fusion and contemporary worship bands with Proclaim!
 International and Worshiplanet.
-He is the primary author of The Mystery of Music (6th Edition 2012 McGraw-Hill Learning Solutions) and a contributing author of The Jerry Coker Figure Reading Series (1988 STUDIO, P/R, Columbia Pictures Publications).
-Personal recordings include Goose Bumps (1991), A Tribute to Jerry Coker (2005), and Jazz Tracks (2014).
-Tom is married to Brenda, and together they enjoy their family, two daughters and their husbands, and six beautiful grandchildren.
+His recordings include Goose Bumps (1991) and A Tribute to Jerry Coker (2005).

 Tom Richeson’s Courses